NilPointer-Software/bdfd-wiki/src/bdscript/addSelectMenuOption.md

 # $addSelectMenuOption
-Adds a select menu option to an existing select menu.
+Adds a new select menu option to an existing select menu.

 ## Syntax
 ```